 Student employees are required to report monthly actual time worked in quarter-hour increments (quarter-hour = .25 hour = 15 minutes) on an electronic timesheet, approved by their respective supervisor.
 To access the timesheet go to my.whitman.edu.
-Each employee is expected to maintain an accurate daily record of his or her hours worked.
-For questions, contact the Payroll Coordinator ((509) 527-5985; Mem 110).
+Each employee is expected to maintain an accurate daily record of hours worked.
+For questions, contact the Payroll Coordinator (studentpayroll@whitman.edu, (509) 527-5593, Mem 110).